Nutritionist Answers Your Questions

 How many times each week do you go out for take-out lunch?

-How frequently do you order pizza or Chinese food?
+How frequently do you order pizza or use Uber Eats?

 Do you eat out often on the weekends?